Aye-Aye-Dev/Fossa/README.md

 Fossa runs Aye-aye models and their subtasks across a distributed environment.

-Aye-aye models can be run without Fossa (as they are just Python code) but when a model grows too big to execute on a single computer the task needs to be spread across multiple computers.
+Aye-aye models can be run without Fossa (they're just Python code) but when a model grows too big to execute on a single computer the task needs to be spread across multiple computers.
 A 'distributed environment' is one with multiple compute node that are networked so messages can be passed between nodes.

 An instance of Fossa runs on each compute node where it facilitates the communication of messages between nodes.